scarpent/ledgerbil/README.md

 aliases  help    mark  reload  statement
 ```

-As mentioned above, this is targeted for my own use, although may be
+As mentioned above, this is targeted for my own use, although it may be
-suitable for those with similar needs, perhaps requiring a bit of work.
+suitable for those with similar needs.
+(I didn't spend time on some
-(I didn't spend time on some scenarios that I would address if,
+scenarios that I would address if, miraculously, someone else cared
-miraculously, someone else cared about them.
-And there are other
+about them.
+And there are other scenarios I won't address in any
-scenarios I won't address in any circumstance, given my aims here.)
+circumstance, given my aims here.)

 The reconciler will error if more than one matching account is found.
 Aliases aren't resolved so the same account will be seen as different if
 it occurs in aliased and non-aliased form.
 (I keep my alias definitions
 in a separate account file.)
 Related to this, the reconciler does *not*
 handle the shortcut of marking entire transactions pending or cleared on
-the top line, since we're only wanting to work with one account at a
+the top line, since we only want to work with one account at a time.
-time.

 If multiple entries for the account occur in one transaction, they'll be
 treated as one amount and line item while reconciling.
 If they have